MicroEJ/docs/SDK6UserGuide/publishProject.rst

 The following artifacts are automatically published:

-- the main artifact, which is the JAR file for Application and Add-On Library natures
+- the main artifact, which is the JAR file for Application and Add-On Library natures.
-- the README.md file
+- the README.md file.
-- the CHANGELOG.md file
+- the CHANGELOG.md file.
-- the LICENSE.txt file
+- the LICENSE.txt file.
-- the Gradle module descriptor file
+- the Gradle module descriptor file.
-- the Ivy descriptor file (to allow SDK 5 project to fetch it)
+- the Ivy descriptor file (to allow SDK 5 project to fetch it).

 The only requirement is to have a ``maven`` publication repository configured.
 This can be done in the build file for example, with::